nonsequitur/smex/README.markdown

 * Download Smex.

-* Make sure Emacs knows where to find smex.el. [(Find out more.)](http://www.emacswiki.org/emacs/InstallingPackages)
+* Add Smex to your load path. [(Find out more.)](http://www.emacswiki.org/emacs/InstallingPackages)

 * To auto-start Smex every time you open Emacs add these lines to your .emacs file:
         (require 'smex)
    Put this line at the very end of your .emacs file:
    (It should be run after all your other Emacs packages have been loaded.)
         (smex-initialize)
-   [Starter Kit](http://github.com/technomancy/emacs-starter-kit/) users do the following:
+   [Starter Kit](http://github.com/technomancy/emacs-starter-kit/) users should add the following instead:
         (eval-after-load "init.el" '(smex-initialize))
    Bind some keys:
         (global-set-key (kbd "M-x") 'smex)